Aleph-Alpha/aleph-alpha-client/README.md

 **message**: an optional message by the system.
 This may contain warnings or hints.

 **embeddings**:
- * no pooling: a dict with layer names as keys and a list of embeddings of size hidden-dim with one entry for each token as values
- * pooling: a dict with layer names as keys and and pooling output as values.
+a dict with layer names as keys and and pooling output as values.
 A pooling output is a dict with pooling operation as key and a pooled embedding (list of floats) as values

 **tokens**: a list of tokens